AppsFlyerSDK/appsflyer-react-native-plugin/Docs/RN_ExpoInstallation.md

 hidden: false
 ---

+Note: You **cannot** use Expo Go.
+You must use Development Builds if you want to use an Expo Managed Workflow.

 ## Install AppsFlyer in an Expo managed project
 1. Install `expo-dev-client`.
 You can read more about expo development builds [here](https://docs.expo.dev/development/introduction/):
 ```